-Dr. Heather Stuart, a professor of Community Health and Epidemiology, was recently named the first Bell Mental Health and Anti-Stigma Research Chair – the first of its kind in the world.
+Dr. Heather Stuart, a professor of Public Health Sciences, was recently named the first Bell Mental Health and Anti-Stigma Research Chair – the first of its kind in the world.
 Writer Ned Dickens recently spoke with her to learn about her research.

 Q: What sparked your interest in mental health issues?

 HS: I grew up in Guelph, Ontario, where we lived on the grounds of what was then called the Homewood Sanitarium.
 Summers and part-time during high school I worked in virtually every department.

 Q: How did you become involved with stigma research?

 HS: About 15 years ago, Professor Norman Sartorius, who was the President of the World Psychiatric Association at the time, figured out that if we didn't do something about stigma – that is, the negative public stereotypes about people with mental health issues – psychiatry was up against the wall.
 Even if we could provide better services, people wouldn't access them because they were afraid of being labeled and of the discrimination that goes along with stigmatization.
 People who have mental illnesses are denied social rights and entitlements that the rest of us have and we all take for granted.